sandeep0909/project_3_nodejs/README.md

-#Project 3 Calendar Event
+#Event Hub
-### A central place for all your events
+### A simple way to map your event life.

 #### The purpose of the App is to give the user a way to centralize all his/her events.
-These events are either created by the user or added to his/her calendar through a third party API.
+These events are either created by the user or added to his/her hub through a third party API.

 ##Content